Hydrow review in a nutshell: it’s a bit like Peloton but on an indoor rowing machine.

 Above all, it feels like a quality item, but you’ll need a fair amount of room at home to house one.
 It measures 219cm long, 64cm wide and 120cm, plus it doesn’t split or fold like rivals.
 Instead, you’ll have to make do with investing in an optional upright storage kit, bolting an anchor to your wall, tipping the 66kg unit on its end and leaning it against a wall.

-Hydrow review: online workouts and app
+Hydrow review: Workout library and app

-Without wanting to sound like a broken record, Hydrow’s menu system and interface feels awfully similar to Peloton’s.
+Without wanting to sound like a broken record, Hydrow’s menu system and interface feel awfully similar to Peloton’s.
 There’s a home screen with upcoming live classes and suggested workouts, a page for tracking stats and badges earned and a library of workouts that can be filtered by instructor, length and workout type.
 It’s a tried and tested approach, but it feels like everything in this arena now feels the same.

 The numbers you’ll focus on are stroke rate, a rowing standard metres per 500m ‘speed’ readout, an average pace, calories and total metres rowed.
 All of this data feeds into a leaderboard that is either live during those live classes or acts as an arcade-style ‘all-time score’ for you to try and beat.

-Alongside some motivational words from your instructor, this is the main source of motivation (fro me, anyway), as beating some blank avatar from Wisconsin rapidly becomes an obsession that spurs you on to push probably a lot harder than you’d like.
+Alongside some motivational words from your instructor, this is the main source of motivation (for me, anyway), as beating some blank avatar from Wisconsin rapidly becomes an obsession that spurs you on to push probably a lot harder than you’d like.

 Away from the machine, there’s a smartphone app (iOS and Android, naturally) that allows you to access that massive library of workouts wherever you may be.
-In fact, it’s sometimes nice to indulge in little pilates on a tablet or smartphone, because although the Hydrow's screen does swivel outwards (with some encouragement), it requires you have plenty of room around the machine, which we're not all blessed with.
+In fact, it’s sometimes nice to indulge in little pilates on a tablet or smartphone because although the Hydrow's screen does swivel outwards (with some encouragement), it requires you have plenty of room around the machine, which we're not all blessed with.

-It’s also a stylish and neat hub for which to follow there members, check out a scrolling news feed, keep an eye on your activity and make any tweaks to your profile.
+It’s also a stylish and neat hub for which to follow their members, check out a scrolling news feed, keep an eye on your activity and make any tweaks to your profile.
 There’s also a support function and instructional videos on how to use the Hydrow.

-As rowing machines go, the Hydrow is an interesting proposition, because it avoids the often noisy but ubiquitous fan resistance model for a purely electromagnetic system.
+As rowing machines go, the Hydrow is an interesting proposition because it avoids the often noisy but ubiquitous fan resistance model for a purely electromagnetic system.
 Adjusting ‘the drag’, as Hydrow puts it, requires a tap of the screen mid-workout.
 This essentially piles on the resistance and makes it harder to row.

 Admittedly, I’m not a decorated Olympic rower or a professional athlete, but the stroke feel isn’t as fluid as some of the more professional machines I’ve sampled recently.
 The classic Concept2 RowErg and the technologically advanced Technogym Skillrow both pack a more natural and powerful rowing stroke, for example, while the WaterRower Performance Ergometer even sounds nice.

 This is a minor niggle, because working out on the Hydrow is super quiet and still as enjoyable and comfortable as a punishing HIIT session can be.
 Talking of sessions, the main rowing workouts are broken down into three categories: Drive, Sweat and Breath.
-The former is about as hard as things get, while the latter is a more chilled out, mindful affair.
+The former is about as hard as things get, while the latter is a more chilled-out, mindful affair.

 Max workout time is 45 minutes, where a professional instructor will talk you through the entire session while trying to avoid other boats and bits of dangerous flotsam, but anything over 25 or 30 from the Drive section feels really long and will likely have you gasping on the floor like a fish out of water.
 Essentially, and as with any piece of home cardio equipment, these sessions are largely based around interval training techniques: you row easily for a while, up the ante for a bit and then recover.